AmCh-Q/CSCI6907Project/README.md

 Then copy/move the python source codes to your root EEGEyeNet directory.

 ## Launching Locally
+Ensure that your system has at least 16GB of VRAM and 16GB of RAM.
-Make sure your current working directory is EEGEyeNet and have downloaded the datasets and our code.
+Then make sure your current working directory is EEGEyeNet and have downloaded the datasets and our code.
 Then execute: `python3 main_CS6907_group_8.py`

 ## Results